ssimono/docker-rejenx/README.md

 What you get:

 - A jekyll static website, with a SCSS-powered [minima](https://github.com/jekyll/minima) theme
-- A ES6/JSX/React javascript environment
+- A ES6/JSX/React [Airbnb linted](https://github.com/airbnb/javascript) javascript environment
-- A compilation of the above down to a single browser-friendly js bundle
+- A compilation of your react source down to one or several browser-friendly js bundles
 - A seemless integration between the generated bundle and the jekyll website
 - A live regeneration of the page upon code changes